taoteg/data-manipulation/README.md

     If the browser does not open automatically, you can manually open one and enter the URL.

+1) Enjoy!

+### Presentation Controls

-1) Navigate the slide show with these controls:
+Navigate the slide show with these controls:

   * left & right arrows to move through slides horizontally.
   * up & down arrows to drill into slide columns.
   * escape key to see all slides (then arrows to nav to a specific slide)
     * These configs can be overridden if desired.
   * select "View > Enter Full Screen" in your browser menu for the best fullscreen performance.
   * you can also use f to enter fullscreen, esc to exit fullscreen - but there is a bug in the background color styles that may bork the presentation design.

-1) Enjoy!

 ### Additional Notes